TopDevBeast53/helix-smart-contract/scripts/initialize/README.md

 references to other contracts and should be called after after all contracts have been deployed and their addresses added to ../constants/contracts.

+For each script, calls should only be made of the contract in the scrip's title, e.g. calls should only be made to Router functions in initRouter.

+Further, calls made in these scripts should only be made to register once contract with another, e.g. ReferralRegister.setFeeMinter(address) and not ReferralRegister.addReferrer(uint).

 For convenience, listed below are the commands to run each of the scripts in this directory

 npx hardhat run scripts/initialize/initHelixChefNft.js --network rinkeby